 4.1.4 Graduate Minor

 Minors are available in many disciplinary and interdepartmental graduate programs.
 Some programs offer only a minor.
 In other programs, students may declare either a major or a minor.
 Programs offering a major are not required to offer a minor.
-A student may not major and minor in the same program.
+A student may not major and minor in the same discipline for a single degree or across multiple degrees.
+To illustrate, a student earning a Ph.D. in computer science may not minor in statistics for their Ph.D. program if they are also pursuing an MS in statistics

 In all cases:

 the student must receive approval to pursue the minor from the offering program;